shaktiwadekar9/Udacity-Self-driving-car-simulator-pytorch-code/README.md

 The data generated from the simulator has ONE folder and ONE csv file, 1.
 'IMG' Folder containing  training Images and 2. 'driving_log.csv' file containing steering angle, throttle values, brake values and speed for each frame/image captured.

+**If you are having problems with setting up conda environment for this code using .yml provided here.
+I recommend installing packages one by one manually in a new environment [There are not a lot of packages to install].
+This will definitely help in setting up environment!**